 With blocks of time, subjects and units, teaching can feel like a profession of compartments.
 These blocks can organize time, but they can also be confining.
-So much is possible when you understand the blocks and build beyond of them.
-That is the goal of Building Outside the Blocks: to use the curriculum and other unchanging aspects of school as a creative catalyst for building invitations to learning that impact individuals, the class, and the school community.
+So much is possible when you understand the blocks and build beyond them.
+That is the goal of Building Outside the Blocks: to use the curriculum and other fixed elements of school as a creative catalysts for building invitations to learning.

 Here is an article that Noa wrote about Building Outside the Blocks that was published in Canadian Teacher Magazine.

 Noa Daniel, MEd, is a teacher, consultant, coach and Chief Building Officer at BOB.
 She is also a workshop facilitator, blogger, podcaster, and whole lot of other things to a lot of people, big and small.

 Over her 20+ years in education, Noa has created learning experiences in and outside of the classroom.
 She has developed many engaging projects, helped to build a positive and inclusive climate, and promoted a leadership culture for her schools and others.

 Noa is a divergent thinker and creative person.
 She has always been building outside the blocks.